 The thing to keep in mind with ice cream is that it melts.
 So when you take it out of the freezer and leave it out to thaw, you're possibly exposing yourself to bacteria that is growing as it melts, such as Listeria.
 Once you scoop out your serving, be sure to put that tub back in the freezer right away to avoid germs starting to brew.

 Seeds & Sprouts

 Since seeds and sprouts require a hot and humid climate to grow, this muggy environment is also ideal for tummy-upsetting bacteria to grow.
-Japan experienced one of the worst E. coli outbreaks in 1996, where approximately 10,000 folks became sick due to contaminated radish sprouts.
+Japan experienced one of the worst E. coli outbreaks in 1996, which sickened thousands of people and even worse, many children, because of contaminated radish sprouts.

 Potato & Macaroni Salad

 Besides being drenched in fat and loaded with calories, potato salad and pasta salads get two thumbs down due to their high risk for being contaminated with heat-resistant Staphylococcus aureus (staph), which can cause serious tummy troubles, especially in people with cancer, eczema, diabetes, vascular disease, and lung disease.

 Staph can also be found in prepared sandwiches that were made with contaminated hands.
 To avoid the unpleasant symptoms, wash your hands thoroughly and layer your own lunch.

 - – 8 Foods to Avoid on the Keto Diet